Western Digital WD Green SN3000 2TB M.2 SSD

 Q1T1

-This is a long term test to make full use of the memory capacity.
-You can see when a cache is full and the writing performance decreases.
+A long-term test was performed to fully utilize the storage.
+You can see at what point the cache (if present) becomes full and write performance drops.
 A test file of 400 GB was written to the medium.
-The exact cache size could not be determined, because the test file did not exhaust the cache (brought it to the limit).
-At least the test file could be read with an average write speed of 4528 MB/s and written with 3884 MB/s.
+The exact cache size could not be determined because the test file did not exhaust (push to the limit) the cache.
+The test file could at least be read with an average read speed of 4,528 MB/s and written at 3,884 MB/s.

 ATTO Disk Benchmark

-Here, a 256 MB file is written several times to the Western Digital M.2 SSD.
+Here, a 256 MB file is written to the Western Digital NVMe M.2 SSD multiple times.
 The I/O block size varies (from 512 bytes to 64 megabytes).
-The larger the blocks, the faster they were written and read.
+The larger the blocks, the faster writing and reading usually becomes.

 ATTO Disk Benchmark TEST: Western Digital WD Green SN3000 2TB